flipkart-incubator/ranger/README.md

 There are service providers and service clients.
 We will look at the interactions from both sides.
 ### Service Provider
 Service providers register to the Ranger system by building and starting a ServiceProvider instance.
 During registering itself the provider must provide the following:
 - _ShardInfo type_ - This is a type parameter to the ServiceProvider class.
-This can be any class that can be serialized and deserialized by the Serializer and Deserializer provided (seee below).
+This can be any class that can be serialized and deserialized by the Serializer and Deserializer provided (see below).
 The hashCode() for this class is used to match and find the matching shard for a query.
 So be sure to implement this properly.
 A special version of this class _UnshardedClusterInfo_ is provided for unsharded discovery.
 - _Zookeeper details_ - Can be any one of the following:
   - _Connection String_ - Zookeeper connections string to connect to ZK cluster.
   - CuratorFramework object - A prebuilt CuratorFramework object.